-O-Ring supports two ring topologies: Coupling Ring, and Dual Homing.
+O-Ring supports three ring topologies: Ring Master, Coupling Ring, and Dual Homing.
 You can configure the settings in the interface below.

 Label Description Redundant Ring Check to enable O-Ring topology.
 Only one ring master is allowed in a ring.
-However, if more than one switches are set to enable Ring Master, the switch Ring Master with the lowest MAC address will be the active ring master and the others will be backup masters.
-1 st Ring Port The primary port when the switch is ring master 2 nd Ring Port The backup port when the switch is ring master Coupling Ring Check to enable Coupling Ring.
+However, if more than one switch are set to enable Ring Master, the switch with the Ring Master lowest MAC address will be the active ring master and the others will be backup masters.
+1 st Ring Port The primary ring port 2 nd Ring Port The backup ring port Coupling Ring Check to enable Coupling Ring.
 Coupling Ring can divide a big ring into two smaller rings to avoid network topology changes affecting all switches.
 It is a good method for connecting two rings.
 Coupling Port Ports for connecting multiple rings.
 A coupling ring needs four switches to build an active and a backup link.
 Links formed by the coupling ports will run in active/backup mode.
 Dual Homing Check to enable Dual Homing .
 When Dual Homing is enabled, the ring will be connected to normal switches through two RSTP links (ex: backbone Switch).
 The two links work in active/backup mode, and connect each ring to the normal switches in RSTP mode.
 Apply Click to apply the configurations.

-Note: due to heavy loading, setting one switch as ring master and coupling ring at the same time is not recommended.
+Due to heavy computing loading, setting one switch as ring master and coupling ring at the same time is not recommended.